Arlene Hansen, 48, accountant, Palmetto

 How are you invested?

-Do you think now is a good time to invest?
+Do you think it's a good to invest?

 Where do you get your investment tips?